terkelg/shrinktome/readme.md

 ## Why

-Minimise time spent time on facebook by making it smaller every 10th second.
+Minimize time spent on facebook by making it smaller every 10th second.
 This result in facebook being useless after only a couple of seconds.
 Enjoy real life.